Covington, Washington: Economy

 With its rapid population growth since the city's incorporation, much of the city's income depends on the retail industry.
-The city's retail core, which largely developed in the 2000s, is located along the SR-516 corridor.
-Among the businesses in the retail core a Walmart, Kohl's, Costco, and The Home Depot.
+The city's retail core, which largely developed in the 2000s, is located along the State Route 516 corridor.

 Covington is also a regional medical hub for southeast King County with MultiCare Health Systems and Valley Medical Center each having facilities in the city.
 MultiCare opened a four-story hospital serving the city in 2018 with 58 beds, emergency rooms, and a family birth center.

 Government

 The city is governed by a council-manager government consisting of a seven-person city council.
 Members are elected at-large, (that is, each is elected by all citizens of the city, not by districts).

 Fire protection is provided by Puget Sound Regional Fire Authority.

 Public schools in the city are part of the Kent School District.

 Demographics

+Prior to the 2000 census, part of Covington was counted as part of Covington-Sawyer-Wilderness CDP.

+Based on per capita income, one of the more reliable measures of affluence, Covington ranks 34th of 522 areas in the state of Washington to be ranked.

+The city currently ranks #54 out of 281 municipalities in the State for population.

+According to realtor website Zillow, the average price of a home as of May 31, 2025, in Covington is $692,755.

+As of the 2023 American Community Survey, there are 7,324 estimated households in Covington with an average of 2.86 persons per household.
+The city has a median household income of $126,730.
+Approximately 4.7% of the city's population lives at or below the poverty line.
+Covington has an estimated 70.4% employment rate, with 35.9% of the population holding a bachelor's degree or higher and 94.1% holding a high school diploma.

+The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (76.1%), Spanish (5.8%), Indo-European (8.5%), Asian and Pacific Islander (7.4%), and Other (2.4%).

+The median age in the city was 37.4 years.